-During fiscal year 2007, there were no related party transactions in which Crown Crafts was a participant and in which any director or executive officer (or the immediate family members of any director or executive officer) had a direct or indirect material interest, except that Crown Crafts Infant Products, Inc., wholly-owned subsidiary of the Company, employs Gary Freeman, who is the spouse of Nanci Freeman, the President and Chief Executive Officer of Crown Crafts Infant Products.
+Crown Crafts Infant Products, Inc., wholly-owned subsidiary of the Company, employs Gary Freeman, who is the spouse of Nanci Freeman, the President and Chief Executive Officer of Crown Crafts Infant Products.
 Mr. Freeman serves as Vice President-Warehousing and Distribution of Crown Crafts Infant Products.
 Mr. Freeman's base salary as of the end of fiscal year 2007 was \$135,700, and he earned a bonus for fiscal year 2007 in the amount of \$33,925.
-The compensation is commensurate with that of his peers.
+The compensation paid to Mr. Freeman is commensurate with that of his peers.